DBT London Team

 Jason Ward – DBT Adult Clinical Lead and DBT London Director

 I have been in practice for over 20 years and have practising privileges at several Priory Hospitals in the South East.
 I developed and lead the DBT Programme at the Priory Hospital North London and the Elysium Health DBT Programme in Brighton.
-DBT London in partnership with the Nightingale Hospital have developed a new DBT programme that is now offering DBT Skills Groups at this premier London Hospital in Lisson Grove, Marleybone.
+DBT London are working on devloping a new DBT programme that will be offering DBT Skills Groups at a premier London Hospital in Cetral London.
 Working with patients who suffer from BPD and developing DBT London services is my passion.
 I am committed to helping and supporting patients develop a life worth living through the learning and implementation of DBT skills.

 Julie Burg – Counsellor Psychotherapist

 I hold an Advanced Post Graduate Diploma in Counselling and Psychotherapy from The Minster Centre, (one of the UK’s leading Integrative Counselling and Psychotherapy training institutes), and am finalising my Master of Arts degree in Integrative Counselling and Psychotherapy I have also taken further APT accredited training in DBT.

 As the Head of Provision in a Secondary School 6th Form in North London, I work with teenagers who experience difficulties with anxiety, depression, eating disorders, self harm, suicidal ideation, or who have been diagnosed with Autism Spectrum Disorder.
 I also lead workshops aimed at learning to cope better with panic and anxiety.
 I worked as a senior psychotherapist in the Assessment Ward of a NHS mental hospital, running therapy groups with men who have been sectioned.